skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 reduce cycle time, improve squad morale and deliver our commitments include:

 - Aiming to be predictable (instead of fast)
+- Being strict about how many points we take into sprint
+- Ensuring that squad members confirm that they can personally commit to the sprint
+- If anyone can't commit, keep planning until everyone can
 - Taking important agile roles like Product Owner and Scrum Master into the squad full-time
 - Switching from physical boards to Jira to track metrics
 - Learning how to use Jira better and ensuring that the board is up to date
+- Ensuring that we account for holiday and other absence in the upcoming sprint
 - Planning "buffer" time at 20% of points total
 - Working right-to-left and swarming in standups
 - Using "ideal engineering days" as a points measure